We’ve all been there.

 The Salt and Soul

-The Salt (The Science): Sometimes supporting your body doesn’t mean changing everything—it can be as simple as adding a little more to what’s already there.
-I’ve found that using frozen vegetables is one of the most supportive things I can do for my family’s nutrition.
-There is a “Transit Gap” with a lot of grocery store produce; most “fresh” veggies were actually picked 1–2 weeks ago.
-During that time, the vegetable is still ‘breathing’—a process called respiration.
-It stays alive by using up its own stored sugars and Vitamin C just to keep its cells functioning on the shelf.
+A lot of grocery store produce has what you could call a “transit gap.”
+Most vegetables aren’t actually picked the day you buy them, they’re often harvested a week or two earlier.
+During that time, the vegetable is still “breathing,” a process called respiration.
+It keeps using its own stored sugars and vitamin C just to stay alive while it sits in storage and on shelves.
 This is exactly why it eventually wilts or spoils, and why fresh peas can lose up to 50% of their Vitamin C within just 48 hours of being picked.
 Flash-freezing essentially stops that clock.